 - Leverage our scientific, clinical and regulatory expertise to build and advance our ApoGraft technology platform beyond the allogeneic HSCT setting.
-Based on the validation of our ApoTainer selection kit for clinical use in the allogeneic HSCT setting, we intend to collaborate with other biotech companies to test the kit for other indications such as nonmalignant failures of the bone marrow (i.e. aplastic anemia), solid organ transplantation and auto-immune system disorders (such as Type 1 diabetes, Crohn's disease, psoriasis, multiple sclerosis and lupus).
+Based on the validation of our ApoTainer kit for clinical use in the allogeneic HSCT setting, we intend to collaborate with other biotech companies to test the kit for other indications such as nonmalignant failures of the bone marrow (i.e. aplastic anemia), solid organ transplantation and auto-immune system disorders (such as Type 1 diabetes, Crohn's disease, psoriasis, multiple sclerosis and lupus).
 We also intend to develop our ApoGraft technology platform for other sources of stem cells (e.g., cord blood and fat) and other types of stem cells most notably mesenchymal and neural.
-We believe that by expanding the various applications, sources and types of stem cells that can be used with our technology, we will establish broad use of our ApoGraft technology platform. - Build a diversified product portfolio.
-Beginning with the development of our ApoTainer selection kit as a medical device, which we believe will shorten the time to market, we intend to expand our product development and build a diversified product portfolio of ApoGraft based products for a broad spectrum of market segments, up to and including all production and research processes for stem cell based products.
+We believe that by expanding the various applications, sources and types of stem cells that can be used with our technology, we will establish broad use of our ApoGraft technology platform We have suspended these expansion programs in order to reduce expenses, until further funding is available. - Build a diversified product portfolio.
+Beginning with the development of our ApoTainer kit as a medical device, which we believe will shorten the time to market, we intend to expand our product development and build a diversified product portfolio of ApoGraft based products for a broad spectrum of market segments, up to and including all production and research processes for stem cell based products.
 The pipeline of products is designed to address different markets beyond the clinical use such as products for research purposes and tools for manufacturing facilities for cell therapies and especially adult stem cells. - Selectively engage in strategic partnerships that establish our ApoGraft technology platform as the standard enabling technology for the enrichment of the stem cell population.
 We ultimately seek to collaborate with other companies engaged in developing stem cell therapies.
 By incorporating our ApoGraft technology into their manufacturing process we will be able to significantly reduce their cost of manufacturing while improving the end products.
 As we believe our ApoGraft technology will significantly increase the yields of the first step of manufacturing (harvesting the stem cells) from any source of stem cells (i.e. blood, bone marrow, fat) and will result in a more purified bulk of stem cells, the next steps needed to reach the final products will be shorter, more efficient, less costly and result in a better product.
-In May 2018, we incorporated a US subsidiary and hired Andrew Sabatier as its Chief Business Officer to lead the business development activities from the US.
+In May 2018, we incorporated a US subsidiary and hired Andrew Sabatier as its Chief Business Officer to lead the business development activities from the US, but after almost a year, in order to reduce expenses, we terminated Mr. Sabatier's employment.
+Nevertheless, we have seen interest from a few mid- size companies and early collaborations have started recently.
+We believe that during 2020 some of these interactions may come to fruition and consequently other companies may adopt our technology, which may generate revenue for us.